 In the Simple Preferences window, select Video and click Browse beside Directory to choose where you want to save your video snapshots.

-You can also change the Prefix file name to make finding your images in your folder easier or change the Format you save your snapshots as between png, jpg, and tiff.
+You can also change the Prefix file name to make finding your images in your folder easier or change the Format you save your snapshots between png, jpg, and tiff.

 On Windows, you can find your saved snapshots in C:\My Documents\My Pictures.
 For macOS, you can find your saved snapshots on Desktop/.

 To extract stills from a video in VLC:

 - Open the video in VLC.

 - Pause at the frame you want to capture.

 - Click on “Video” in the menu, then “Take Snapshot”.

 VLC media library is stored in the following locations:

 - Windows: %APPDATA%\vlc\ml.xspf